Free Alberta Consulting Agreement Template Guide

 A consulting agreement is a written contract between a company and a consultant.
 It simply explains what work will be done, how much will be paid, and the basic rules both parties must follow.
 In most business situations, having this agreement in writing helps avoid misunderstandings later.

-This guide is useful for freelancers, consultants, startups, agencies, and small business owners who want a clear and simple contract.
+This article is useful for freelancers, consultants, startups, agencies, and small business owners who want a clear and simple contract.
 On this page, you will get a free Alberta-focused template, understand different types of consulting agreements, and learn when to use each one.
 You will also see basic legal rules under Alberta law and links to related contract templates.

 Free Alberta Consulting Agreement Template